MFRIbrahim/gb_emulator/README.md

 * Blargg's cpu_instr test
 * Blargg's instr_timing test

-It can run the following games:
+and it can run the following games:
 * Tetris
 * Dr. Mario